 - Usually not.
-Unless you opt for a downloadable client or app, most UK online casinos offer an instant-play client that is available on your desktop or mobile browser and enables you to play craps online without needing to download any software.
+Unless you opt for a downloadable client or app, most New Zealand online casinos offer an instant-play client that is available on your desktop or mobile browser and enables you to play craps online without needing to download any software.

 What variants of Craps can I find online?

-- There aren’t as many online craps game variants as there are for blackjack and roulette, but UK casinos still offer a quite few fun online craps game versions including Crapless craps, Open craps, High Point craps, New York craps and Simplified craps.
+- There aren’t as many online craps game variants as there are for blackjack and roulette, but New Zealand casinos still offer a quite few fun online craps game versions including Crapless craps, Open craps, High Point craps, New York craps and Simplified craps.

 What is the RTP on Craps games?